lpiccinelli-eth/UniDepth/README.md

 ```
 If everything runs correctly, `demo.py` should print: `ARel: 5.13%`.

-If you encounter `Segmentation Fault` after running the demo, you may need to uninstall torch via pip (`pip uninstall torch`) and install the torch vestion present in [requirements](requirements.txt) with `conda`.
+If you encounter `Segmentation Fault` after running the demo, you may need to uninstall torch via pip (`pip uninstall torch`) and install the torch version present in [requirements](requirements.txt) with `conda`.

 ## Get Started